What is a Reader?

 Depending on your needs, it can help to have readers specialize in different areas.
 Some example categories are:

-TechnicalDepending on the kind of research you are doing, you might want to have a reader who is skilled with computers and coding so that the two of you can be on the same page as you work.
+TechnicalDepending on the kind of research you are doing, you may want to have a reader who is skilled with computers and coding so that the two of you can be on the same page as you work.

 Another challenge is learning to work people with different personalities, communication styles, educational backgrounds, and interests.
 One thing I have learned is how to adapt my critiquing style based on a person’s personality.
 Giving the same criticism to person A and person B could have very different effects.
 Something that could make person B cry might not phase person A at all.
 It all comes down to communication styles and learning how to adapt to or circumvent differences.

 Patience is probably the most important thing you can learn.
 It can be very frustrating to work through someone else, especially when you can become limited by what they don’t understand.
-The fact of the matter is, you need to learn to adapt, to capitalize upon different readers strengths, and be patient when problems arise.
+The fact of the matter is, you need to learn to adapt, to capitalize on different readers strengths, and be patient when problems arise.

-Describing Working Through Readers
+Describing Working With Readers

-The content for this topic is contained on a different page located here
+The content for this topic is contained on a different page; located here.